How to Protect Raised Beds From Tunneling Animals

 Companion planting is a time-tested technique where you pair different plants together for mutual benefit.
 When it comes to pest control, it’s like having a team of tiny bodyguards for your vegetables.
 For example, the strong scent of alliums, like onions, garlic, and chives, can confuse and repel many pests looking for a meal.
 Marigolds are another classic choice, as they are known to deter animals like rabbits and deer.
 By strategically interplanting these pest-repelling plants among your crops, you create a confusing and unappealing landscape for tunneling animals.
 It’s a fantastic way to build a more resilient and harmonious garden ecosystem.

-Add Another Layer of Protection
+Adding Another Layer of Garden Protection

 Once your physical barriers are in place, you can introduce other deterrents to make your garden even less appealing to pests.
 Think of these as bonus security measures.
 Combining different strategies creates a robust defense system that keeps burrowing animals guessing and, more importantly, keeps them out.
 These methods work with nature, not against it, to create a safe space for your plants to thrive.

-Attract Natural Predators
+Invite Natural Predators to Help

 One of the most effective ways to manage pests is to let nature do the work for you.
 By making your yard a welcoming place for predators, you can create a natural security force.
 For smaller pests like slugs and caterpillars, you can attract birds by adding bird baths, feeders, or houses.
 They’ll happily snack on the critters bothering your plants.
 If you’re dealing with larger animals like squirrels or chipmunks, consider installing an owl box in a tall tree.
 Owls are excellent hunters and their presence alone can be enough to scare away many common garden nuisances.